Omarosweekly/RolePlayAssistant/README.md

 ** Exposition exercise **
 *************************

-Author: Omaro Y.S.Schreuder januari 2025
+Author: Omaro Y.S.Schreuder februari 2025

 This app is still under development.
 It is intented as a demonstration to exposition of my abiliity.